WTC-Bat/ft_ls/README.md

 		digit of the minutes, while the rest is the same as the size.

+		^ - This may be fixed.
+Requires further testing

 0	-	free and clear unsused memory

 0	-	padding for group name